 Preparing a consent to travel

-We need to meet with both parents and, wherever possible, see the children who are to travel.
-We also need to see the following original documents:
+Ideally, the notary public will need to meet with both parents, but must see the non-travelling parent, as a minimum.
+They will also need to see the following original documents:

 - Passports of the parents

 - Passports of the children